GNOME 40 includes bold new design changes and a crop of new features, and in this post we take a look at the best of them.

 Finally, ever dived in to Settings > About hoping to learn more info about your device?
 In GNOME 40 the About page now shows hardware vendor and hardware model number/name (where available).

-There are several smaller updates in GNOME 40, some of which are going to be showcased on a GNOME 40 mini-site launched to celebrate the release (which we’ll link to in this post once it’s live).
+There are several smaller updates in GNOME 40, many of which are mentioned on the GNOME 40 mini-site updated to highlight the new release.

 Try GNOME 40